imahdio/CSS-Essential-Training/02-Core Concepts/README.md

 ><tr><td><img src="https://user-images.githubusercontent.com/64577273/147824696-a7d92b6e-d318-4876-b8e3-d3f3bb200db4.png"></td><th>Superseded Recommendation</th><td>It is a spec that has been replaced by a newer version</td>
 ></tr>
 ></table>
->-in this course , you learn core concepts for writing CSS so it's good to have a few go-to resources.
+>-in this course, you learn core concepts for writing CSS so it's good to have a few go-to resources.
 I recommend the Mozilla Developer Network's CSS Guide.

 member organizations-*based on my study friend opinion and me* participated organzations